Key precept: Love conquers all, even death.

-All Satan had to do to was convince two innocent human beings to eat the fruit.
+All Satan had to do to was convince two guileless human beings to eat the fruit.
 And for that, all he had to do was tell a lie.

 “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.”
 (Joh 8:44)

 The fundamental lie, perpetrated by religion and science since time began, is that humans don’t need Almighty Creator and Sustainer God – godhood is intrinsic to the self.
-Humans only need to learn how to access their godhood to gain control of their lives and transcend human limitations and gain access to hyper dimensional power and immortality.
+Humans only need to learn how to access their godhood to transcend human limitations and gain access to hyper dimensional power and immortality.